Closed Door Seasons.

 It all happened so fast.

 Over Christmas, our engagement ended painfully, sending me spiraling into a deep depression and upending my social circle.
-I did my best to show anything but that on social media.
-Deep inside I was drowning.
-I felt rejected and unworthy of love.
+Not long after, my roommate went on tour with a band-and never came back.
+She ghosted me and left me alone on the lease.

 Next to go was the apartment.